zhang1pr/mit-ocw-notes/6.006/Lecture13.md

 # 2. Breadth First Search
 Visits all vertices reachable from a given vertex V layer by layer, for **Directed Graph** and **Undirected Graph**.
-Parent pointers form a tree, where V is the root and any path from V to a vertex is one **Shortest Path**.
+Parent pointers form a tree, where V is the root and any path from V to a vertex is a **Shortest Path**.
 Every edge is visited once in **Directed Graph**, twice in **Undirected Graph**.

 **Breadth First Search** with **Adjacency List** - Θ(V + E)